-The backsheet should record how the Order is to be served.
-If it is intended that the Court should serve the Order the words "The Court sent sealed copies of this Order to" should appear under the word Order and the names, addresses (including DX address) and references of the Solicitors or litigants in person to whom it is to be sent given.
-If it is intended that one of the parties should serve then under the word Order the words "The Court sent this Order and sealed copies for service to" followed by the name and address etc of the party who is to effect service should appear.
+The backsheet should record how the order is to be served.
+If it is intended that the court should serve the order the words "The Court sent sealed copies of this Order to" should appear under the word Order and the names, addresses (including DX address) and references of the solicitors or self-represented litigants to whom it is to be sent given.
+If it is intended that one of the parties should serve then under the word Order the words "The court sent this Order and sealed copies for service to" followed by the name and address etc of the party who is to effect service should appear.